ohler55/opee/README.md

   - pass on to summary actor
   - wait_finish
   - ask to print or write report

+- write a Collector and FanOut Actor class

 - describe patterns for use